Department of Labor Logo United States Department of Labor

 Third stage of sampling

 Once the items are established, the same unique items are subsequently priced over time by the respondent.
 Sampled items are priced for approximately 5 years until the items are replaced by a fresh sample.
-Generally, each index spans two to three panels.
+Generally, each index spans prices collected from two to three samples.
 See the calculation section for specifics on how indexes are calculated.

 For more information on the methods used to collect prices for sampled items, see data sources.